shane-tomlinson/node-font-face-generator/README.md

 };
 ```
 Multiple urls can be defined for a single font.
 This is useful to define
-specific font files for different localeuage "roots".
+specific font files for different locale "roots".
 For example, latin based
-localeuages can be specified under the "latin" url, russian under
+locales can be specified under the "latin" url, russian under
 "cyrillic", and greek under "greek".
-If multiple urls are defined, `default` *must* be defined. `default` is the default if a localeuage is not found in the `locale_to_url_keys` table.
+If multiple urls are defined, `default` *must* be defined. `default` is the default if a locale is not found in the `locale_to_url_keys` table.
-`locale_to_url_keys` is an object that holds a dictionary of locales to urls.
+`locale_to_url_keys` is an optional object that holds a dictionary of locales to urls. locale_to_url_keys kicks in if a locale cannot be directly found in the url list specified for a font.
 For example:
 ```
 locale_to_url_keys = {
   "en":    "latin",   // will match for en, en-US, en-UK, en-CA, ...